olets/git-prompt-kit-docs/docs/demo.md

   top: var(--navbar-height);
 ">

-All custom configuration appears here, ready for copying and pasting into your `.zshrc`.
+All configuration changes you make below will be listed here, ready for copying and pasting into your `.zshrc`.

   <ConfigComponent/>